ChaitanyaMoregaonkar/SDGS-Dashboard/README.md

 The project uses data from the United Nations Statistics Division SDG Data Portal.
 Participants can download the relevant data from [SDG Data Portal](https://unstats.un.org/sdgs/dataportal/database) by following the provided instructions in the Problem Statement.

-### Dashboard Examples
+### Dashboard

-A sample dashboard has been created for the goal of "Affordable and Clean Energy."
+A dashboard has been created for the goal of "Affordable and Clean Energy."
 The dashboard includes visuals that depict the current state of affairs related to this specific goal.

 ## Getting Started